 Sufficient detail survives to trace the fate of chief opponents of Hallaj.
-They did not escape the calamitous cycle of violence which had been initiated by that time in political circles.
+They did not escape the calamitous cycle of violence initiated by that time in political circles.
 Even the Caliph al-Muqtadir (rgd 908-932) was a loser, eventually falling victim to his commander-in-chief, the veteran Greek soldier Munis al-Khadim.

 The drama represented by the life of Hallaj is unique in Sufi annals, covering not merely religious matters, but also social and political dimensions of strong relevance.
-Yet strangely enough, the subject has often been reduced to a form of acute abbreviation, and even caricature, in medieval Islamic sources and more recent references.
-Professor Massignon commenced the process of discerning what really happened behind the veils of legend, poetry, hagiology, and conservative hostility.
+Strangely enough, the subject has often been reduced to a form of acute abbreviation, and even caricature, in medieval Islamic sources and more recent references.
+Professor Massignon commenced the process of investigating what really happened behind the veils of legend, poetry, hagiology, and conservative hostility.
 He opted for a “martyr” portrayal, which is confusing in some respects.

 Hallaj was born in the Iranian province of Fars, his paternal forbears being Zoroastrians.
 His grandfather Mahamma remained a Zoroastrian.
 His father Mansur converted to Sunni Islam.
 Mansur was a cotton-carder, a humble vocation which his son Hallaj is also thought to have practised at times.
 There was much Iranian artisan activity in early Sufism, including the Baghdad “school” primarily associated with Junayd.

 Hallaj received a Sunni education in Arabic at the Iraqi town of Wasit, being trained in the Quran and related matters by Hanbali traditionists.
-However, he was not satisfied with the orthodox digest of reference, and gravitated to Sahl al-Tustari (d.896), who lived at Tustar in the Iranian province of Khuzistan.
+However, he was not satisfied with the orthodox digest of reference, instead gravitating to Sahl al-Tustari (d.896), who lived at Tustar in the Iranian province of Khuzistan.
 Sahl was a Sufi commentator on the Quran; his views were too esoteric for the canonists.
 Sahl emphasised the conflict between the nafs (lower self) and the qalb (heart), a mystical teaching of some complexity.
 Hallaj may have acquired from Sahl the belief in a spiritual hierarchy of saints (awliya), which in origin appears to have been pre-Islamic.

 The Zanj strife spread into Khuzistan.
-Hallaj moved to Basra, a major urban centre in Iraq, and likewise in the shadow of the Zanj rebellion.
+Hallaj moved to Basra, a major urban centre in Iraq, likewise in the shadow of the Zanj rebellion.
 There he married the daughter of Abu Yaqub Aqta al-Basri, a disciple of the famous Sufi Junayd (d.910), who lived at Baghdad.
 Hallaj also became a Sufi convert, adopting the ascetic woollen robe in what appears to have been an initiation by the Arab Sufi and traditionist Amr ibn Uthman al-Makki (d.903/4), another disciple of Junayd.

 Hallaj was in friction with influential Mutazili theologians, who resisted Sufi concepts, especially the teaching about a hierarchy of saints.
 Various opponents accused him of charlatanism and sorcery.
 Makki, and some other orthodox Sufis, spread the rumour that Hallaj had made a magical pact with the jinn (demons).
-This theme is very unconvincing.
+This exotic theme is very unconvincing.
 More likely, his version of (Sunni) Sufism was too radical for the conservatives.

 He undertook lengthy journeys, moving as far afield as India and Central Asia.
 Hallaj apparently gained a following amongst the Khalaj Turks, who had become Islamised.
 At some point, a colony of adherents formed at Talaqan, in the vicinity of Balkh.
 He may have journeyed as far as Qocho (Ma Sin, near Turfan), a sector in Chinese Turkestan where the Uighur Turks had become Manichaeans.
-See Universalist Tendency.

 His mode of preaching appears to have been curtailed during his earlier years.
 He was apparently limited to use of the Arabic language.
 Hallaj needed interpreters to communicate with other linguistic audiences, including those speaking Persian dialects.
 He emerged far more into open profile during his last years at Baghdad.

-Hallaj also undertook three pilgrimages to Mecca, all of them distinctive for varied reasons.
+Hallaj undertook three pilgrimages to Mecca, all of them distinctive for varied reasons.
 The first involved a year of ascetic discipline in a secluded courtyard, exposed to sun and rain.
-Some ten years later, he returned, this time with many disciples; he was favoured by the Meccan authorities but opposed by a group of orthodox Sufis associated with Amr al-Makki.
-Several years later, his third hajj occurred in 903, lasting for two years; his “farewell address at [Mount] Arafat” was celebrated by Massignon in terms of “the denouement of his final crisis of conscience” (Mason trans., The Passion of Al-Hallaj, abridged edn, Princeton University Press, 1994, p.
-14).
+Some ten years later, he returned, this time with many disciples.
+Favoured by the Meccan authorities, he was opposed by a group of orthodox Sufis associated with Amr al-Makki.
+Several years later, his third hajj occurred in 903, lasting for two years; his “farewell address at [Mount] Arafat” was interpreted by Massignon in terms of “the denouement of his final crisis of conscience” (Mason 1994:14).
 This event is here viewed as the preparation for his final phase of life at Baghdad, in which he faced official disapproval.

 Travelling via Jerusalem to Baghdad in 905, he there resided with other émigrés, associates from Tustar.
 In the Tustari quarter, Hallaj built an enclosure containing a miniature Ka’ba, the cube-like shrine at Mecca.
 His purpose was evidently to mediate the hajj (pilgrimage) to his own community.
 Many mawali (non-Arab converts to Islam) were not able to make the dangerous journey to Mecca.
-Indeed, “access to the holy cities [of Arabia] was not completely guaranteed to the Iraqi pilgrims by the Banu Asad and Banu Shayban patrols” (ibid., p.
-53).
+Indeed, “access to the holy cities [of Arabia] was not completely guaranteed to the Iraqi pilgrims by the Banu Asad and Banu Shayban patrols” (ibid:53).

 The audience for his unusual preaching at Baghdad was substantially Arab, meaning ex-Bedouins who had fled from famine and poverty.
 His sympathy with distressed elements of the population was accompanied by mystical allusions (which his son Hamd did not fully understand).
 In addition to the proletarian factor, there were also upper class contacts; Hallaj was regarded as a saint by a number of dignitaries, including state secretaries.
-He effectively represented reform, though he was not a militant preacher.
+He effectively represented reform; however, he was not a militant preacher.
 Change and public discontent were resisted by some influential politicians and bankers.

 The dubious trial of Hallaj was reopened.
 He was condemned to death as a heretic on the basis of flimsy accusations.
-“One report conveys that the pretext for condemnation was a passage in his writings that advocated the construction of replicas of the Ka’ba for those unable to travel to Mecca” (Shepherd, Trial and Execution).
+“One report conveys that the pretext for condemnation was a passage in his writings that advocated the construction of replicas of the Ka’ba for those unable to travel to Mecca” (Trial and Execution).
 The Caliph was persuaded to endorse the death sentence.

-Hallaj was cruelly executed, a symptom of the corrupt Abbasid court run by manic commercial interests.
+Hallaj was cruelly executed, a measure of the corrupt Abbasid court run by manic commercial interests.
 He was mercilessly flogged, and then suffered intercission, meaning that his hands and feet were cut off.
 Hamid callously delayed the execution, which was decapitation.

 Kevin R. D. Shepherd

-February 1st 2011
+February 1st 2011 (modified 2020)

 ENTRY no. 37

-Copyright © 2011 Kevin R. D. Shepherd.
+Copyright © 2020 Kevin R. D. Shepherd.
 All Rights Reserved.